How to Document Gaslighting in the Workplace: Templates and Tips

 A Note on Recorded Conversations

-It's tempting to record conversations with a gaslighting manager — to have irrefutable proof of what they said.
-Before doing this, research the recording consent laws in your state (or country).
-Many jurisdictions require all-party consent for recorded conversations.
-Recording without consent can expose you to legal liability and will likely undermine any case you're trying to build.
+It's tempting to record conversations with a gaslighting manager for irrefutable proof.
+Before doing this, research recording consent laws in your state (or country).
+Many jurisdictions require all-party consent.
+Recording without consent can expose you to legal liability and undermine any case you're building.

 In one-party consent jurisdictions, you may be able to record conversations you're participating in.
 Consult an employment attorney before relying on this.